prysmaticlabs/documentation/docs/how-prysm-works/beacon-node.md

 sidebar_label: Beacon node
 ---

 The beacon node shipped with Prysm is the keystone component of the Ethereum 2.0 protocol.
-It is responsibile for running a full [Proof-of-Stake](/docs/terminology#proof-of-stake-pos) blockchain, known as a beacon chain, which uses distributed consensus to agree on blocks both [proposed](/docs/terminology#propose) and [attested](/docs/terminology#attest) on by [validators](/docs/terminology#validator) in the network.
-Beacon nodes communicate their processed blocks to their peers via a P2P \(peer-to-peer\) network, which also manages the lifecycle process of active [validator clients](/how-prysm-works/validator-clients).
+It is responsible for running a full [Proof-of-Stake](/docs/terminology#proof-of-stake-pos) blockchain, known as a beacon chain, which uses distributed consensus to agree on blocks both [proposed](/docs/terminology#propose) and [attested](/docs/terminology#attest) on by [validators](/docs/terminology#validator) in the network.
+Beacon nodes communicate their processed blocks to their peers via a P2P \(peer-to-peer\) network, which also manages the life cycle process of active [validator clients](/how-prysm-works/validator-clients).

 ## Beacon node functionality